Healthy Homes Assessment Ōtāne

 Healthy Homes Assessment Services

-We can assess your rental property to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we’ll advise you or your property manager about any tasks which needs to be done and offer an evaluation report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we’ll advise you or your property manager of any tasks which needs to be done and provide a report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7200 plus any additional healthier homes related fines.
+Failure to fulfill the requirements in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for up to $7,200 plus additional healthier homes associated fines.

-We are completely independent assessors of rental properties, we are completely certified for each of Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties we are fully certified to assess both Healthy Homes and Homefit.

 Call Now 0800 856 525